lambrospetrou/rediflare/README.md

 This application has the basis for multi-tenancy (e.g. SaaS), but it's still unfinished.

 It has everything you need for single tenant cases though, so feel free to deploy it in your own Cloudflare account and setup your redirection rules.

-The UI is super basic, and quite limited, but you can do everything through the API 😅🙃
+There is an admin UI and an API that you can use to manage your redirection rules 😅🙃

 ## Development and Deployment